 Parents/guardians are expected to notify the school promptly of extenuating circumstances regarding illness or personal family problems, which may have an effect on attendance.
 Every effort should be made to schedule routine appointments after school hours, and family vacations should be planned during the holidays outlined on the school calendar.
 Parents should stress the importance of good attendance with their student.
 When a student must be absent, parents or guardians must call the attendance office to verify the absence.
-This notice must be made on the day of the absence or by 3:30p.m. of the following day using one of the following methods.
+This notice must be made on the day of the absence or by 3:30p.m. of the following day using one of the following methods

-- Leave a message on the HHS attendance hotline - o 517-694-3446 Main Campus - o 517-699-7076 North Campus - Email the Attendance Office HHSattendance@hpsk12.net - Write a note and have student bring it to the Attendance Office - Provide documentation of appointment/court date/illness, etc. to the attendance office within 48 hours - Personally sign student out and notify staff of student pick-up attendance, parents/guardians should utilize the PowerSchool Parent Portal.
-In the PowerSchool Parent Portal one of the following will be entered for each period on a student's schedule.
+- Leave a message on the HJH Main attendance hotline (517-694-7188) - Email to Attendance Office secretary (christina.wright@hpsk12.net) - Write a note and have student bring it to the Attendance Office - Provide documentation of appointment/court date/illness, etc. to the attendance office within 48 hours - Personally sign student out and notify staff of student pick-up

 Parents/guardians are notified of unexcused absences nightly via automated phone message.
 Parents/guardians must verify absences within 48 hours.
-To view student